xjcb-de/404/README.md

 > I converted the 2048 game into an entertaining 404 error page.
+[See the page in action](https://xjcb.de/games/404/).

 # 2048